tz1/mcp2515async/README.md

 There is a second script to be run on the pi, startcan.sh, which will load the modules and start dumping CAN at 250000.

+isotp.c is also added, creating isotp.ko, orginally from https://gitorious.org/linux-can/can-modules